-School Assessed Coursework- The student's level of achievement in Unit 3 and Unit 4 will be also assessed by school assessed coursework which will contribute 10 per cent to the study score.
+School Assessed Coursework- The student's level of achievement in Unit 4 Outcome 3 will contribute 10 per cent to the study score.

 External assessment - The level of achievement for Units 3 and 4 is also assessed by an end-of-year examination, which will contribute 30 per cent to the study score.